Viable Solutions

 Trusted Partnership

-challenges faced by indigent communities in accessing clean water.
-This also includes educating and empowering communities with clean water storage disciplines in addition to affordable water filtration systems.
-Sub-Saharan Africa remains at the epicenter of the global water crisis, with a significant majority of its population lacking access to safely managed drinking water services.
-As of 2022, only 31.3% of the population had such access, a stark contrast to global averages.
-The challenges impeding progress are deeply intertwined, spanning inadequate infrastructure, rapid urbanization, persistent financial deficits, pervasive governance issues, severe climate impacts and critical human capacity gaps.
-These multifaceted barriers create a complex environment.
+We believe in building strong, long-term relationships with our partners.
+Amaizi H20 Outreach partnerships with local churches, schools, and corporate entities will mitigate the challenges faced by indigent communities across Sub-Saharan Africa in accessing clean water.
+This will also include educating and empowering the communities with clean water storage disciplines in addition to affordable safe water filtration systems.
+Sub-Saharan Africa still remains at the epicenter of the global water crisis, with a significant majority lacking basic access to safely managed drinking water services.
+This has left most of the population with no option but to draw water from unsafe water sources leading to the spread of waterborne illness.